 compile_env

-set compile_env: anInteger
+set compile env: anInteger

-Not normally used in Smalltalk.
 Sets the compilation environmentId used for method compiliations and run, printit, etc. anInteger must be between 0 and 255 and is 0 by default.
 The compilation environment may also be set using the commend env.